COVID-19 pandemic in Singapore: Events and mass gatherings

 As a result of COVID-19 pandemic, many event organisers and organisations, including places of worship have switched events virtually with more than 250 persons and moving on to 50 persons in the second phase.
 These include COMEX, IT Show, PC Show and SITEX.
-Thaipusam procession had carried on but with up to 500 persons in 2020.
+Thaipusam processions had carried on but with up to 500 persons in 2020.

-Mediacorp postponed its Star Awards ceremony to 2021 and held it at the Jewel Changi Airport due to the COVID-19 pandemic.
+Mediacorp postponed its Star Awards ceremony to 2021 and held it at Jewel Changi Airport due to the COVID-19 pandemic.
 The Shangri-La Dialogue defence summit, which had been held every year in Singapore, was cancelled during the COVID-19 pandemic.
 On 12 June 2020, it was announced that the Singapore Grand Prix, would be cancelled in both 2020 and 2021.
 Organisers of the Marina Bay Singapore Countdown had announced on 5 November 2020 that there will be no fireworks display and countdown at Marina Bay, instead, light shows will be held instead together with heartland fireworks and that the event would be streamed online and on television by Mediacorp.

 On 7 December 2020, organisers of the annual World Economic Forum event announced that they have decided to hold its 2021 annual meeting in Singapore, from 25 to 28 May, instead of its traditional home of Switzerland, which is battling a rising number of coronavirus infections.
 On 3 February 2021, the organisers postponed the annual meeting to 17–20 August due to pandemic-related challenges.
 It was eventually cancelled on 17 May, with the World Economic Forum's (WEF) citing global uncertainties caused by COVID-19 as the reason.
 It was added that the next annual meeting will take place in the first half of 2022, with the final location and date to be decided later.